sagarabilly/nvim-config/README.md

 It is just slightly added from the famous kickstart.nvim repository, so it has some general plugins like Telescope, etc.

 This configuration is used mainly for python, rust, or go with pyright, rust-analyzer, gopls, and others.
 It is also added with REPL iron.nvim, bufferline, etc.

 Feel free to adjust the config to your liking.
+To add a new plugin, you can add it in the custom folder or directly to your init.lua file.

 ## Note:
 1. Make sure you have installed all the dependencies including: